joelchrono12/joelchrono12.ml/_posts/2022-01-12-creating-my-own-theme-for-freshrss.md

 You can find the repository [here](https://github.com/joelchrono12/freshrss-nord-theme) if you wish to install it yourself or help out too!

-If you don't have GitHub or don't want to use it, feel free to use `git-send-email` too, I don't mind.
+If you don't have GitHub or don't want to use it, feel free to use `git send-email` too, I don't mind.
 You can see my theme in action here:

 ![Nord theme for FreshRSS](/assets/img/blogs/2022-01-12-freshrss-nord-theme.png)